 For the fifth year in a row, Manpower Group’s annual Talent Shortage Survey has reported skilled trade vacancies as being the hardest to fill.
 To further amplify this growing problem, Manpower Group also reports that only about 6% of students are expected to consider a career in the trades.
 Each year, up to 600,000 skilled jobs go unfulfilled.

-These shortages create two main dilemmas: first, periods where the technical staff, including maintenance, operations, and safety crews, may be understaffed and overloaded.
+This manufacturing skills gap creates two main dilemmas: first, periods where the technical staff, including maintenance, operations, and safety crews, may be understaffed and overloaded.
 The second main dilemma is the need for an influx of new skilled trades personnel who will initially be unfamiliar with specialized systems, equipment, procedures, and failure modes.
 (Anyone familiar with the nuclear accident at Chernobyl can tell you that this is not a good problem to have.)
 Personnel should be knowledgeable on how to most effectively operate equipment and recognize equipment problems before they become critical.
 Examples of how to address the macro component of trade-skills support include:

 - Raising awareness of careers in skilled trades or promoting the image of skilled trades in order to attract a new generation of workers

 - Offering a training tax credit/financial assistance to employers

 - Developing national standards to recognize trades and promote ease of movement across the country